jwilber/old_website/_posts/2014-12-15-permutation-test.markdown

 randomization distribution) of getting a test statistic as extreme or more extreme than the one we observed.

-An expression for a two-tailed permutation test is shown below.
+An expression for a two-tailed permutation test consisting of B permutations is shown below:

 <img src="/images/perm.png" />